gramineproject/graphene/Examples/lighttpd/README.md

 # Lighttpd Example

 This directory contains an example for running lighttpd in Graphene, including the Makefile and a template for generating the manifest.
-We tested lighttpd on Ubuntu 16.04.

 # Building lighttpd source

 For this example, we build lighttpd from source instead of using an existing binary.
-To build lighttpd on Ubuntu 16.04, please make sure that the following packages are installed:
+To build lighttpd on Ubuntu 18.04, please make sure that the following packages are installed:

     sudo apt-get install -y build-essential apache2-utils